danielgallas/my-log/README.md

 Minor bugs:

-- Empty entries have no titles and they return the entry box
+- Frontend: Empty entries have no titles and they return the entry box
-- Date should be written in a different format
+- Frontend: Date should be written in a different format
-- Entry box should scroll down within the box
+- Frontend: Entry box should scroll down within the box
-- Paragraphs don't exist
+- Frontend: Paragraphs don't exist
+- Backend: create error handling when no valid id is sent to getOneEntry (avoid app to crash)

 Backend: